-"On my word I pray, it's the only way to be saved," my uncle spoke smiling, reaching his arms in the air as if to touch the spirit of Jehovah himself.
+"On my word I pray, it's the only way to be saved," Ron said, reaching his arms in the air as if to touch the spirit itself.

-Grandpa spoke in a punctuated growl that ratcheted like a 30-30 firing throughout the yard.
+Grandpa replied in a punctuated growl that rattled like a 30-30 firing throughout the yard:

-"The GOD of this universe does NOT require us to harvest souls!
+"The GOD of this universe does not require us to harvest souls!

-HE is not so petty and vain or desperate for parishioners!
-Those are the desires of men!
-Those are projections of self worship and opposite to that which connects us to HIS creation without saying.
+HE is not so petty and vain, or desperate for parishioners.
+Those are the desires of men, those of an imposter- projections of self-worship, opposite to that which connects us to HIS creation without saying.

-Yes, we acknowledge our failures as a matter of fact since freewill exists within all of us.
+Yes, we acknowledge our failures as fact, since freewill exists within all of us.

-Love!
-Isn't that the message?
+Love- isn't that the message?
 Humble ourselves and be done with it?